cettia/cettia-examples/archetype/cettia-java-server/clustering/jms2/README.md

 **Note**

-* Although this example uses Atmosphere platform, you can use JMS with any platform.
 * HornetQ 2 is used as an implementation of JMS.
 * You need to run HornetQ server by `mvn hornetq:start` first.